Karel Meulemans: Meulemans-Damen

-the 90's
+The 90's

 The Meulemans pigeons from the old line were now supplemented with pigeons from Karel Schellekens, Marien Pieterse, Georges Bolle and Van Gils.
 This "new" places Karel Meulemans pigeons early 90s back on the map with victories including Bourges, Montargis, Melun, Argenton and Limoges.
 A pigeon exchanges Leo Broeckx also showed a bull's eye.
 The Broeckx pigeons Karel had was the father of his pigeon Olympiad in Bazel in 1997.
 Broeckx 'pigeon was in turn to Karels's father loft "Jonge Kadet", 1st Limoges, Brive 1st and 2nd Chateauroux.
 Pigeons "Kadetje 2" (1st Bourges, 1st Argenton and 7th National Argenton) and "Den Brave" (first Narbonne, 1st Montauban and 1st Chateauroux) were the new superstars of the loft Meulemans.
 In 1995 put "Donkere Dax" the icing on the cake with a National win in Dax.
 Beautiful results from Brive and Cahors provided "Donkere Dax" the 8th National Ace Long Distance title.
 In 1996 a new golden trio born that Karel would be reminiscent of the happy years with Merckx, Junior and Kadet.
 "Pantani", "590" and "591" triumphed as the top long distance at Brive and Marseille.
 Their spectacular results gave Karel the highlight of his career.
 In 1999 he won the National Long Distance Championship.
 Karel Meulemans, the "Master Breeder" had finally proved that he is thus a "master player".

-from 1999
+From 1999

-Such a result is of course even repeating for a great champion is not easy.
-Since 1999, however, express the Meulemans pigeons regularly made their mark on the distance events.
+Repeating such a result, even for a great champion, is not easy.
+However since 1999, express the Meulemans pigeons regularly made their mark on the distance events.
 New victories in Marseille, Cahors, Montauban, Bordeaux, Béziers, etc. confirmed the continuing value of the Meulemans pigeons for the sport.
 Meanwhile, the race to evolve, driven by Karel.
 New hybrids, including the Florizoone pigeons, the future without securing the value of the "Oude van den Bosch x Blue Janssen" strain from losing sight.